Classic Minnesota lodges

 From its steps, guests can set off for nature hikes, boat trips or bicycle treks through the state's largest stand of virgin white pine or to the headwaters of the Mississippi, at the other end of Lake Itasca.

 Its four rooms and three suites are quite attractive; the lodge includes a restaurant.
-Reservations can be made a year in advance at 866-857-2757.
+Reservations can be made 120 days in advance at 866-857-2757.

 For more, see The people's park.

 Clearwater Lodge on the Gunflint Trail.
 Midway up the Gunflint Trail, this lodge was built of whole logs in 1926 by outdoorsman Charlie Boostrum, and his diamond-willow furniture and bark-covered chairs still are in use.

 Log cabins line the shore of Clearwater Lake, from which guests, outfitted by the lodge, can explore the Boundary Waters Canoe Area Wilderness.